Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hammersmith and Fulham and are not the council.
 About us

-The Licensing Sub-Committee of Hammersmith and Fulham Council met on Wednesday 22 April 2026 to consider the renewal of a Sexual Entertainment Venue (SEV) licence for Secrets, located at 62 Glenthorne Road, London, W6 0LR.
-After hearing representations from objectors and the applicant, the committee decided to grant the renewal of the licence.
+The Licensing Sub-Committee of Hammersmith and Fulham Council met on Wednesday 22 April 2026 to consider the renewal of a Sexual Entertainment Venue (SEV) licence for Secrets at 62 Glenthorne Road, London, W6 0LR.
+The committee decided to grant the renewal of the licence.

 Renewal of Sexual Entertainment Venue Licence for Secrets